WildernessLabs/Meadow.TestSuite/usage.md

 The Meadow TestSuite Director compiles to an executable named `mtd.exe` which accepts command-line parameters as follows:

+Currently, `mtd` only supports the serial transport from the test PC to the Meadow.
+See the [Setup Readme](setup.md) for more details.

 ### Basic Commands

 - [uplink](#uplink)